freuwoert/layout-editor/README.md

 You can now support this project and even get beta access (once it gets there) through my [Patreon](https://www.patreon.com/freuwoert).

 ## Disclaimer
 This idea stamps from my desire for a tool like this.
 I'm not working fulltime on VuDesigner nor am I capable of financially supporting it more than I do now.
 I simply cannot guarantee a set list of features before I haven't decided on making Vudesigner into a commercial product.
 I will however do my absolute best to keep the promises listed above.
 And just to mention it: although this project may be openly available I do not support the altering or republishing of it.
-After all, this is my 'brainchild'. 😅
+After all, this is my brainchild.

 © Maurice Freuwört 2020